lebpac/lebpac.github.io/fundraising.md

   ❤️ Donate directly to the PAC
 </a>

-All donations are eligible for a tax receipt.
+<p class="fundraiser-details">All donations are eligible for a tax receipt.</p>

 ## Where do the funds go?

 Make a donation today to help enhance your child's school experience.
 Your direct donation funds much needed programs and resources, including:

-* Technology resources (tablets/laptops/smart boards)
+* Technology resources (tablets, smart boards)
 * Sports equipment, fitness programs
-* Arts and cultural programs (author visits/performances)
+* Arts and cultural programs
 * Science workshops
-* Supplementing classroom learning resources (like books and supplies)
+* Supplementing classroom learning resources (books, supplies)
-* Grade specific events and programs
+* Grade-specific events and programs

 Your generosity directly impacts our students, teachers, and community.
 No amount is too small—every dollar makes a difference!